 Flight MH370 conspiracy theories: what happened to the missing plane?

-In the ongoing absence of any firm evidence about the fate of missing flight MH370, the world's conspiracy theorists have weighed in with explanations of their own for the disappearance of the Malaysia Airways plane.
+In the ongoing absence of firm evidence about the fate of missing flight MH370, the world's conspiracy theorists have weighed in with explanations of their own for the disappearance of the Malaysia Airways plane.

-A poll conducted recently by CNN found that one in ten Americans believe that "space aliens, time travellers or beings from another dimension" were involved in the plane's disappearance.
+A poll conducted by CNN found that one in ten Americans believe that "space aliens, time travellers or beings from another dimension" were involved in the plane's disappearance.

 Far away from the scene of the search, on the internet's more excitable fringes, individuals have been working on theories of their own to plug the information gaps.
 Here are some of the best (and weirdest):